anikhalder/camb-vs-class/README.md

 # camb-vs-class
 Scripts to compare quantities between CAMB and CLASS

-First, please make sure to install the python packages of these two software.
+First, please make sure to install the python packages of these two codes.
 See installation instructions in these links:

 CAMB: https://camb.readthedocs.io/en/latest/